-OXITEC’S New 2nd Generation Friendly™ MOSQUITO delivered up to 96% suppression of wild Aedes aegypti populations in its first pilot project. we’re just getting started.
+OXITEC’S New 2nd Generation Friendly™ MOSQUITO delivered up to 96% suppression of wild Aedes aegypti populations compared to a control site in its first pilot project.

 safE, Non-biting mosquitoEs

 Oxitec’s Friendly™ mosquito technology uses two simple genes that create safe, non-biting, self-limiting and non-persistent male mosquitoes.
-Oxitec’s technology has no impact on humans, animals or the environment, and targets only target disease vector species.
+Oxitec’s technology is safe for humans, animals and the environment, and targets only target disease vector species.

 targeted, self-limiting suppression